 Description

-From 1920 onwards, Emile Clement himself, but acquired objects through intermediaries from North Western North Western Australia.
+From 1920 onwards, Emile Clement no longer collected objects himself, but acquired them through intermediaries in North Western Australia.

 when